-This concert band class is available by audition to students who play a band instrument at an upper intermediate to advanced level.
+This concert band class is available by audition to students who play a band instrument at an upper intermediate to advanced level and are enrolled in marching band.
 This is a co-curricular course that involves participation during school and outside school.
 Emphasis is placed on tone, technique development and sight reading.
 Advanced performance techniques are emphasized.
 Participation in the ISSMA Solo/Ensemble contest is encouraged.
 Serious band literature is selected from a variety of periods in music history.
 Private lessons are highly encouraged.
 Counts as a Fine Art credit for the AHD.

-Advanced Concert Band (Marching U41700)
+Wind Ensemble Band (Marching U41700) (Non-Marching U4170N)

-(Wind Ensemble) Project Based Learning Course
+Project Based Learning Course